 I’ve become a bit bread baking obsessed these past weeks in quarantine, and I’ve noticed a lot of other people doing the same.
 It made me think about why we’ve been baking so much, what it means to me personally, and how the magic of bread baking is helping others right now… and that is the inspiration for this podcast episode.

-I tap into my observation skills as an anthropologist, and talk about history, and culture, and I also get to be a little esoteric during the episode.
+I tap into my observation skills as an anthropologist and talk about history and culture, and I also get to be a little esoteric during the episode.
 I also might wax somewhat poetic about bread, too, and discuss why something so simple has such a powerful effect on us.

 With these things in mind, we explore why so many people are drawn to baking bread right now, and how it ties directly to our instincts and interestingly into some cultural concepts about ancestors.
 If you’re interested in exploring more about why we act differently during a crisis, and how it’s not a bad thing, you might also be interested in the episode, Always Be Prepared.

 I talk quite a bit about ancestors and how their legacies can also be a source of comfort right now.
 They lived through pandemics, war, isolation, poverty, and many other catastrophic events, and many lived to tell the tale.
 That feels very reassuring in this pandemic time.